braiden-vasco/yard-cov/README.md

 [![Coverage Status](https://coveralls.io/repos/github/braiden-vasco/yard-cov.rb/badge.svg)](https://coveralls.io/github/braiden-vasco/yard-cov.rb)
 [![Inline docs](http://inch-ci.org/github/braiden-vasco/yard-cov.rb.svg?branch=master)](http://inch-ci.org/github/braiden-vasco/yard-cov.rb)

-Yardstick is a tool that verifies documentation coverage of Ruby code.
+**yard-cov** is [YARD](https://yardoc.org) documentation coverage measurement tool.
 It will measure the source and provide feedback on what is missing from the documentation and what can be improved.